 Costa‘s role involves the day to day management of carbon projects which includes stakeholder management, auditing, project reporting, field work and contract management.

 Clinton completed his studies in Agribusiness at Marcus Oldham College in NSW before working his way across Queensland, the Northern Territory and Western Australia.
 He has owned and operated his own family farms in Wagin and Arthur River in Western Australia for 30 years.
 The farms were mixed enterprises, with a focus and passion on producing Merino wool whilst building the perennial grass base and soil carbon.
 He was a key founding member of the ‘Bugs and Biology’ producer group.

 Stephane undertakes all GIS analysis at Select Carbon and manages complex datasets to help Select Carbon monitor land-use change and forest cover over time.

-Bachelor of Forest Science from the University of Melbourne 2006.
+Charles holds a Bachelor of Forest Science (Hons) from the University of Melbourne.

 Max is CEO of Bryant Constructions and is a strong supporter of sustainable forestry and development in northern Australia.
 Max has over 40 years’ experience in the building industry predominantly in North Queensland.
 His main areas of expertise are in the design and construction of major developments, including prefabricated and modular housing, and project management.